SaulBuilds/CodeInsight/cli/README.md

 - **Repository Analysis**: Extract and analyze code from a directory
 - **OpenAI Integration**: Generate AI-powered documentation about repository architecture
-- **Multiple Documentation Types**: Generate architecture docs, user stories, or custom analysis
+- **Multiple Documentation Types**: Generate architecture docs, user stories, code stories, or custom analysis
 - **Markdown Output**: All documentation is generated in markdown format for easy viewing and sharing
 - **Terminal Rendering**: View documentation directly in your terminal with proper formatting